-An organization develops a business strategy by establishing a set of long-term goals.
-The business strategy selected by management determines the structure and/or restructuring which is most appropriate.
+An organization develops a business strategy by establishing a set of longterm goals.
+The business strategy selected by management determines the structure and/or restructuring that is most appropriate.
 Moreover, management selects HR strategies to fit and support its business strategies and organizational structure.